Smoky Mountain native shares secret of where locals eat in Gatlinburg

 Subscribe to our newsletter for area news, coupons and discounts

 Delauder’s is a self-described “family-run dive” and is all that’s good about Southern cooking.
 Located up on the East Parkway past the high school, Delauder’s is off the beaten tourist path.
 This hidden gem knows what great food and Southern hospitality are really all about.
 The tables are covered in red-checked tablecloths and a few of the chairs match.
 They even have a breaded tenderloin bigger than my head.
 It is a happy, happy place.
 Currently, they’re only open on Fridays, Saturdays and Sundays, so check the business hours before making your trip.

 2. The Donut Friar in The Village Shops

 A few years ago, I met a man who franchised a Dunkin Donuts in a medium-sized East Tennessee town.
 The place was immediately, madly successful, but in a way that surprised the corporate offices so much that they sent people down to investigate.
 But the donuts at Dunkin?
 They’re fine.
 But if someone opened a Donut Friar next door, Dunkin would be out of business in a month.
 Open at 5 am daily, the Donut Friar offers its famous cinnamon bread, pastries and, of course, donuts that were touched by angels.
 You can find this spot in The Village at 634 Parkway, Ste 15.

 3. Chesapeake’s Seafood and Raw Bar

 Are you a local?
 What are your favorite dining options in the Smokies?
-Let us know in the comments!
+Let me know in the comments!